reclaimprotocol/attestor-core/README.md

 This repository contains **Typescript** implementation of the attestor server & the SDK to interact with it.
 The SDK is compatible with the browser & NodeJS.
 However, to run the SDK on React Native/Mobile, refer to our [React Native guide](/docs/browser-rpc.md).

 Note: if you're looking to build apps on Reclaim, we'd recommend you to use the [Reclaim SDK](https://docs.reclaimprotocol.org/) instead.
-This repository is intended for developers looking to contribute to the core protocol.
+This repository is intended for developers looking to contribute to the core protocol

 ## Install